Welcome aboard, Gary Gaffney

 Tell us about a particularly memorable boating experience.

-I was a young person and my Sea Scout crew raced in the Marley Point to Metung yacht race.
-I remember sailing at 2.30am with nothing but the Genoa jib powering our yacht along, starlight paving our way and the music of water at hull.
+I was a young person and my Sea Scout crew raced in the Marlay Point to Metung yacht race.
+I remember sailing at 2.30am with nothing but the genoa jib powering our yacht along, starlight paving our way and the music of water at hull.
 It was just magical.

 What’s your favourite fish and why?